russhughes/st7789_mpy/README.md

 ## Pre-compiled firmware files

 The firmware directory contains pre-compiled firmware for various devices with the st7789 C driver and frozen python font files.
+See the README.md file in the fonts folder for more information on the font files.

 ### firmware/esp32 (Generic ESP32 devices)

 File         | Details
 ------------ | ----------------------------------------------------------
-firmware.bin | MicroPython v1.12-464-gcae77daf0 compiled with ESP IDF v3
+firmware.bin | MicroPython v1.14 compiled with ESP IDF v4

 ### firmware/pybv11 (Pyboard v1.1.)

 File         | Details
 ------------ | ----------------------------------------------------------
-firmware.dfu | MicroPython v1.12-464-gcae77daf0 compiled with ESP IDF v3
+firmware.dfu | MicroPython v1.14 compiled with ESP IDF v4

 ### firmware/ttgo_watch (T-Watch-2020)